Virtualization-projects/panamax-ui-wiki/Kubernetes-Adapter.md

 **The Kubernetes adapter in combination with the Panamax remote agent enables the deployment of a Panamax template to a Kubernetes cluster.**

+## Template Translation

+To understand how the Kubernetes Adapter translates a Panamax Template into Kubernetes-specific artifacts, let's look at an example template:

+    name: Wordpress with MySQL
+    images:
+    - name: WP
+      source: centurylink/wordpress:3.9.1
+      environment:
+        - variable: DB_PASSWORD
+          value: pass@word01
+        - variable: DB_NAME
+          value: wordpress
+      links:
+      - service: DB
+        alias: DB_1
+      ports:
+      - host_port: 8000
+        container_port: 80
+    - name: DB
+      source: centurylink/mysql:5.5
+      environment:
+        - variable: MYSQL_ROOT_PASSWORD
+          value: pass@word01
+      ports:
+      - host_port: 3306
+        container_port: 3306

+This template describes two services and their corresponding configuration (note that some of the metadata you typically find in Panamax templates like `description` and `category` has been stripped out of this example for the sake of brevity)

 ## Caveats

 * Any volume configuration (either volumes mounted from the host or from other containers) defined in your application template will **not** translate to Kubernetes.